 Originally I had plans to post one of my favorite steak recipes today.
 It has a simple marinade consisting of kitchen staples and it's in our weeknight and weekend dinner starting line ups.
 We love it.

 This is not that post.
 This deconstructed Drumstick ice cream sundae came along this weekend and bossily cut to the front of the line.
-I had to comply though – a dessert as tasty and simple (so simple!) as this one deserves to be shared ASAP.
+I had to comply though -- a dessert as tasty and simple (so simple) as this one deserves to be shared ASAP.
 Plus if it's hot, hot, HOT by you (still no sign of temps lower than 90ºF here), ice cream may be more of a welcome sight than steak.
-And I love steak. ♥
+And I love steak.

-Please forgive me as I think I all but missed this train, but homemade Magic Shell?
+Please forgive me as I think I all but missed this train, but homemade magic shell?
 How easy can it get??
 Your choice of chocolate and a bit of coconut oil are melted together and then let to cool at room temperature.

 Drumstick Ice Cream Sundae

 - 1 cup chopped chocolate (I used about 5 oz. of 72% dark chocolate)

-- 2 tbsp coconut oil
+- 2 tablespoon coconut oil

 - 4 cups ice cream of choice

-- 1/2 cup roasted peanuts, chopped (I used unsalted)
+- ½ cup roasted peanuts, chopped (I used unsalted)

 - 4 waffle cones